-In line with the provisions of article 31 of the Articles of Association, and in compliance with the provisions of Circular 285, the Board of Directors establishes an Appointments Committee, a Remuneration Committee and a Risks Committee made up of its members.

-Each Committee that is mandatory in terms of applicable regulations, consists of a minimum of three and a maximum of five non-executive Directors, the majority of whom are Independent.
+In line with the provisions of article 31 of the Articles of Association, and in compliance with the provisions of Circular 285, the Board of Directors established Committees required by current regulations, made up of its members and formed by a minimum of 3 (three) and a maximum of 5 (five) non-executive Directors, the majority of whom are independent.
+In addition to said Committees, the Board of Directors established the Independent Directors' Committee.